-NRCS has also assessed the compliance of NRCS's financial management systems with federal financial management systems requirements in accordance with FMFIA Section 4; FFMIA Section 803(a); and OMB Circular No. A-123, Appendix D. They require federal agencies to implement and maintain financial management systems that comply with federal financial management system requirements, applicable federal accounting standards, and the U.S. Standard General Ledger at the transaction level.
-NRCS management can provide reasonable assurance of compliance with FMFIA Section 4 and FFMIA as of September 30, 2023.
+NRCS has also assessed the compliance of NRCS's financial management systems with federal financial management systems requirements in accordance with FMFIA Section 4; Federal Financial Management Improvement Act (FFMIA) Section 803(a); and OMB Circular No. A-123, Appendix D. They require federal agencies to implement and maintain financial management systems that comply with federal financial management system requirements, applicable federal accounting standards, and the U.S. Standard General Ledger at the transaction level.
+As a result of the assessments conducted, we are reporting noncompliance with FFMIA regarding: